andaloussi-dev/Pixel_perfect_test/README.md

 - created a new logincontroller inside the Api folder

--installed  Passport via the Composer package manager: composer require laravel/passport
+- installed  Passport via the Composer package manager: composer require laravel/passport

 - added a new column to the user table named rool with a default value of 'customer' and migrated the database php artisan migrate

--i runed the php artisan passport:install command to create the encryption keys needed to generate secure access tokens.
+- i runed the php artisan passport:install command to create the encryption keys needed to generate secure access tokens.

--added the Laravel\Passport\HasApiTokens trait to the App\User model
+- added the Laravel\Passport\HasApiTokens trait to the App\User model

--called the Passport::routes method within the boot method of the AuthServiceProvider
+- called the Passport::routes method within the boot method of the AuthServiceProvider

 -in the config/auth.php configuration file, i sat the driver option of the api authentication guard to passport